gromitski/streamlined-dev-tools/README.md

 1. Create a new branch for your feature
 2. Follow the existing code style
 3. Add tests for any new functionality
-4. Update documentation following the templates in `docs/README.md`
+4. Update documentation as needed
 5. Submit a pull request with a clear description of your changes